 One way to completely exclude content from online output is to place condition tags on the topic files and include or exclude them from the targets

-Let's say your target points to a TOC that includes Topic A, Topic B, and Topic C. If you generate an online output and use this option in the Target Editor, all three of those topics will be included in the output.
+Example Your target points to a TOC that includes Topic A, Topic B, and Topic C. If you generate an online output and use this option in the Target Editor, all three of those topics will be included in the output.
 In addition, Topic D will be included in the output.
 Although Topic D is not found in the TOC, a cross-reference to it is found in Topic B; therefore, it is linked to the TOC (and the target) indirectly.
 However, Topic E is not included in the output, because it is not found in the TOC and none of the topics to be included in the output contain a link to it.

-Let's say you have four topics in your project: Topic A, Topic B, Topic C, and Topic D.
+Example You have four topics in your project: Topic A, Topic B, Topic C, and Topic D.

 Topic A, Topic B, and Topic C have been included in your TOC.
 Topic D has not been included, and it does not contain any links to or from any other topics.